 International Student and Scholar Services (ISSS) encourages all international students and scholars to file taxes in compliance with federal and state tax regulations.
 ISSS Advisors are unable to give individual tax advice.
 Please email ip-vita@uiowa.edu with questions concerning the Alert below.

-Tax Resources for 2022 Filing
+Tax Resources for 2023 Tax Year Filing

 The sign-up process is now open and students and scholars will be able to secure a session spot by logging into iHawk.
 Depending on whether you log in on a computer or mobile device, the Events section will either be on the right-hand side of your screen or below the sections for Notifications and Requests.